 Are you moving to a new city—or even to a new country?
-Congratulations on taking this step in your life.
+Congratulations on taking this step and pursuing new opportunities, for yourself and your loved ones.
 Moving to a new place is exciting, but can also be lonely, especially if you’re far from your family and friends.

 A new city is a chance to meet people—even if you don’t know anyone there at first.
 It might be easier than you think to form new friendships.
 Check out the list below for tips on how to make friends in a new city.

 How to make friends in a new city

 Research tells us that it can take 200 hours of bonding time to create close friendships.
 So get strategic about making new friends by finding opportunities to spend quality time with new people, even small amounts.